WebexCC-SA/LAB-2310/docs/overview.md

 ## Getting Started

-This lab leverages Cisco dCloud ...
+This lab leverages Cisco WxCC ORG
+We HAve 30 DN and that needs to be commited